allo-protocol/docs/pages/strategies/interface.md

 This documentation covers methods and events in the [`IStrategy.sol`](https://github.com/allo-protocol/allo-v2/blob/main/contracts/strategies/IStrategy.sol) interface.
-See [Writing a Custom Voting Strategy](writing-a-custom-voting-strategy.md) for more information on implementing your own strategies, including how to use the provided [`BaseStrategy.sol`](https://github.com/allo-protocol/allo-v2/blob/main/contracts/strategies/BaseStrategy.sol)
+See [Writing a Custom Strategy](writing-a-custom-strategy.md) for more information on implementing your own strategies, including how to use the provided [`BaseStrategy.sol`](https://github.com/allo-protocol/allo-v2/blob/main/contracts/strategies/BaseStrategy.sol)